8r14z/coding-interview-prep/README.md

     while queue:
         a = queue.extractmin()
-        if a is end: # terminate here after end is found and already being relaxed break
+        if a is end: # terminate here after end is found and done relaxation break
         for node,distance in a.neighbors(a):
             if b not in cost or cost[a] + distance < cost[b]: